Riding a bike with no hands is a common quirk in Amsterdam. Here are reasons why people do it with tips on how to try it yourself.

 4. Steer with your gut

-This may become a surprise to you, but steering comes from your gut.
-Hands on the grips are for micro-adjustments.
-Your torso does all the work and will steer you in the direction that you want to go.
+Balancing comes from your gut.
+Put your focus there.
+Your torso does the work and will steer you in the direction that you want to go.

 To ride or not to ride

 What may seem like an ego-driven spectacle, doesn’t have to be.
 Riding a bike with no hands is just an evolutionary process on the mastery of your bike.
-If you’re going to try it, go easy at first.
-Stay safe and happy riding.
+If you’re going to try it, follow these tips and go easy at first.
+Happy riding!